nebulab/playbook/how-we-work/all-hands-meeting.html.md

 to be sure everyone is aware of the meeting and what to expect from it.
 If you are in charge of organizing the All Hands, simply follow these tips to make it a success!

-### One day before the meeting
+- **Check the calendar event.** We have a shared Nebulab calendar that everyone joins during their onboarding.
+This calendar already contains all company-wide events.
+Just make sure the information in the calendar event is accurate.
 - **Prepare the agenda.** Prepare the agenda in Tadum, listing any topics that will be discussed during the event.
 This is important so everyone is allowed to take a look and ask for clarifications about topics or propose additional topics.
-- **Notify the team.** Once the agenda is ready, send a message into the #all-hands Slack channel to let everyone know that the meeting will be tomorrow and that they can read the agenda in advance.

-### The day of the meeting

-- **Notify the team.** Send another message in the #all-hands Slack channel to let everyone know the meeting time.
-This message can be used to remind people of important things like why attendance (and being on time) are important, how to join the meeting and how to ask questions.
+- **Notify the team.** Once the agenda is ready, send a message into the #all-hands Slack channel to let everyone know when we'll have the meeting and that they can read the agenda in advance.
+It's also a good practice to remind people about the event a few hours before it starts.
+This is also a good moment to remind people of important things like why attending (and being on time) is important, how to join the meeting and how to ask questions.

-#### After the meeting

-After the meeting the organizer needs to close the agenda on Tadum and add any topics to be discussed in the next meeting.
+- **Close the agenda.** Once the meeting is over, make sure to close the Tadum agenda.
+This way a new meeting agenda will be created and we can start populating it with topics to discuss in the next meeting.

-### Pro-tip: Slack reminders

-Organizers can use the following Slack reminders to remind them of any actions they need to take to organize All Hands meetings:

-- `/remind me to "Send Slack reminder for All Hands (meeting is tomorrow)" next Thursday 15pm every 4 weeks`
-- `/remind me to "Send Slack reminder for All Hands (meeting is Today)" next Friday 10am every 4 weeks`
-- `/remind me to "Close All Hands agenda" next Friday 17pm every 4 weeks`

-Please note that these commands need to be run **no later than Thursday during the the week of the meeting**.